beigeworm/PicoLogger-Hardware-Keylogger/README.md

 REM press the enter key
 ENTER
 ```

 **Virtual Keyboard** (Pico W &amp; Pico 2 W only)

-With the Pico W you can use the Virtual Keyboard webpage to send keystrokes to the host!
+With the Pico W &amp; Pico 2 W you can use the Virtual Keyboard webpage to send keystrokes to the host!
 CTRL, ALT, GUI and SHIFT can be toggled for key combinations.

-**Hidden Remote Shell**
+**Hidden Remote Shell** (Pico W &amp; Pico 2 W only)

-For Windows systems you can use the 'Remote Shell' page.
+For Windows systems you can use the `Remote Shell` page.
-1. Click 'Deploy Agent' while connected to a windows host.
+1. Click `Deploy Agent` while connected to a windows host.
-2. Wait 10 - 20 seconds for the agent to start
+2. Wait 10 - 20 seconds for the agent to start on the host (the Powershell script for this can be found in `Scripts` folder.
+[Remote-Shell-Agent.ps1](Scripts/Remote-Shell-Agent.ps1))
 3. Use the command input to send Powershell commands to the host and receive output.

 ![picologger](https://github.com/user-attachments/assets/67cfb803-137d-424b-8abf-b08ee533be56)